More than 90% of Madagascar's primary forests are destroyed, impacting people living in underserved areas.

 How we started

 In response to the large-scale loss of mangroves in Madagascar, we began restoring mangrove estuaries in Mahajanga in 2007.
 We worked with the local community to clear the estuary of dead trees, collect a variety of native propagule species, and plant trees during the low tide.
 Less than a decade later, our work in Mahajanga, Madagascar developed into a thriving mangrove forest, resulting in the return of a healthy aquatic ecosystem.
 What began as mangrove reforestation in 2007 grew to include a variety of upland dry deciduous forests in 2012.
 Then, in 2020, we expanded into highland forests.

-- Mangrove reforestation
+- Mangrove restoration

 - Providing stability against erosion and improving ocean health